IL2HorusTeam/il2fb-mission-parser/docs/usage.rst

 Manual section parsing
 ----------------------

-Each parser listed in :doc:`section-parsing` (except ``MissionParser``) extends an abstract class :class:`~il2fb.parsers.mission.parsers.SectionParser`, so they share a common approach for section processing.
+Each parser listed in :doc:`sections/section-parsing` extends an abstract class :class:`~il2fb.parsers.mission.sections.SectionParser`, so they share a common approach for section processing.

 .. note::

     Since these parsers were designed to be used by the ``MissionParser``, which is a one-pass parser, they can parse only one line at a time.
 It's just a side-effect that you can use them for your needs.

 If you really need to parse some section, you need to prepare string lines and tell parser the name of section.
 E.g.: